— Kennicott Glacier Kayak —

 Alaska Glacier Kayaking Trip

-Great for families with small children, or visitors to the park who are interested flatwater paddling, this trip is a great way to capture fascinating views of the glacial valley.
-You’ll start your day with a ten minute drive, followed by a quarter-mile walk to the lake at the toe of the Kennicott Glacier.
-While over-looking the lake, your guide will share interesting local natural and human history, with a focus on the geology and glaciology you are about to experience up close.
+Great for families with small children age 3 or older, or visitors to the park who are interested in flatwater paddling, this trip is a great way to capture fascinating views of the glacial valley.
+You’ll start your day with a ten-minute drive, followed by a quarter-mile walk to the lake at the toe of the Kennicott Glacier.
+While overlooking the lake, your guide will share interesting local natural and human history, with a focus on the geology and glaciology you are about to experience up close.

 These trips launch every day and reservations are highly recommended as we have limited capacity.
 Individuals, couples, friends, and families are all welcome!